 - 1. Just what are "Minnesota's natural resources"?
 (Brainstorm a list; think about all the wonderful things that occupy our air, land and water.
 Don't forget people!)
 Why is it necessary to protect these treasures? - 2.
 What natural resources can you find in these pictures?
-(Water, soil, air trees and fish.) - What connections to agriculture do you see?
-(Children's clothing, oar, paper, book, trees, water, pad and map.) - 3.
-Why do we say farmers are some of our most important environmentalists?
+(Water, soil, air, trees, frog, fish and plants.)

+What connections to agriculture do you see?
+(Clothing, oar, trees, turf grass and water.)

+3. Why do we say farmers are some of our most important environmentalists?
 (They manage such a large amount of land over 46% nationally-so the ways they care for and protect resources are very important.)